affinity-engine/ember-theater-web/markdown/en/learn/loader.md

 Many Ember Theater games feature media rich content, including hi-resolution images and music.
 Due to the nature of the web, these types of files aren't typically downloaded until a website uses them--which is to say, a song wouldn't start downloading until you start playing it, leading to poor performance over slower connections.

 To work around this, Ember Theater lets you preload your game's large files.
-You can use the officially support Curtain prelaoder to do this, or you can create one of your own.
+You can use the `ember-theater/curtain` prelaoder to do this, or you can create one of your own.
 To specify your chosen preloader and the files you want to preload, go to your config:

 ```js
 // app/ember-theater/config.js